AnastasiosPapalias/TrueNAS/qbitVPN.md

 ## Conclusion

 You now have qBittorrent running securely behind a Wireguard VPN on TrueNAS Scale.
 Your torrent traffic is encrypted and routed through AirVPN, with a kill switch ensuring privacy if the VPN fails.
-For further help, join the [Servers at Home Discord](https://discord.gg/serversathome) or check the [Wiki](https://wiki.serversathome.xyz/).

 ---